odoe/2020-arcgis-presentations/ds/ArcGIS-API-for-JavaScript-Using-Frameworks/svelte.md

 - Component Framework
 - Reactive (like React or Vue)
-- No compiler!
-Svelte runs at build time
+- Compiler - Svelte runs at build time

 ----